+A0I Multi-step questions - greater fluency mathematically

+to develop skills and build confidence

+A02 Mathematical Reasoning and Communication to

+develop problem-solving

-- A0I Multi-step questions greater fluency mathematically to develop skills and build confidence - A02 Mathematical Reasoning and Communication to develop problem-solving - A03 Making connections between different concepts of Mathematics
+A03 Making connections between different concepts

+of Mathematics

-The Foundation is more challenging than in previous years, with brand new topics such as Quadratics, Trigonometry, Surds, Gradients of y=mx + c etc.
+The Foundation course is more challenging than in previous years, with topics such as quadratics, trigonometry, simultaneous equations and harder geometry now on the course.

-The Higher content now takes on additional topics such as geometric sequences, equation of circles, Growth & Decay problems, Turning points of quadratic equations, functions, Tangents on a curve, rates of change and Outliers, to name a few.
+The Higher content now takes on additional topics such as geometric sequences, equation of circles, growth & decay problems, turning points of quadratic equations, functions, tangents to a curve, rates of change and outliers, to name a few.

-The grading system covers U (unclassified) and I to 9

-Foundation tier covers grades 1-5 and Higher tier covers grades 3-9
+The grading system covers U (unclassified) and I to 9 Foundation tier covers grades I-5 and Higher tier covers grades 3-9